mrfishandchips/emailbomber/README.md

 Contributions to this benchmarking project are welcome.
 If you have any suggestions, improvements, or additional benchmark results, feel free to open an issue or submit a pull request.

 # Contact
-If you have any questions or need further information, please contact the project maintainers at
+If you have any questions or need further information, please contact the project maintainers at () if you want to test it out.
 Happy Bombing!